hivesolutions/appier/readme.md

 * `str` - The string type for text fields (this is the default type)
 * `unicode` - Equal to the `str` type but supports unicode characters
 * `int` - Number type to be used for integer values
+* `bool` - Boolean value used for bool base evaluation
 * `float` - Floating point type for real values
 * `list` - Type to be used for sequences of values
 * `dict` - Map type to be used for mapping keys to values